If becoming a CPA is in your future, we've got the degree program for you.

 In these courses, students will learn how to develop accounting strategies to solve organizational problems, apply qualitative and quantitative analyses in decision-making, evaluate and manage ethical and legal conflicts, and adapt accounting methods and practices to best meet the needs of both employees and leaders within an organization.

 As a bonus, you will get access to Wiley CPAexcel’s Video Gold Medal Course at a significant discount to fully prepare you for the CPA exam.

 Note: As this program is designed to build upon existing accounting knowledge, applicants may be reviewed to ensure that they have the appropriate level of education and experience to be successful.

-The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements for students interested in working as professional accountants and support students looking to meet the educational requirements of the Certified Public Accountants’ examination.
+The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements for students interested in working as professional accountants and supports students looking to meet the educational requirements of the Certified Public Accountants’ examination.
 Through an emphasis on leadership, teamwork, planning, and communication skills, the MPAcc program prepares students for leadership roles in public accounting, corporations, government agencies, and other career fields.
-This 30 credit hour program includes 24 credits of required coursework and 6 credits of elective coursework to help students design a program that meets their specific needs.
-Students in this program are not required to fulfill the Specialization requirement included in other majors.
+This 30-credit hour program includes 24 credits of required coursework and 6 credits of elective coursework to help students design a program that meets their specific needs.
+Students in this program are not required to fulfill the Specialization requirements included in other majors.